Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Introduction

-One of the key attractions of the LP method is that it allows applied researchers to concentrate on the specification of a main equation of interest that links $y_{i,t+h}$ and $x_{i,t}$, instead of modeling the entire VAR system.
-A desirable solution to the Nickell bias should preserve this advantage.
-To eliminate the first-order bias and thus restore valid statistical inference, we recommend using the split-panel jackknife (SPJ) estimator \citep{Dhaene2015,chudik2018half} as a general solution to the panel LP single-equation regression.
-SPJ is easy to implement, with a simple formula
+To eliminate the first-order Nickell bias and restore valid statistical inference in panel LP regressions, we propose the split-panel jackknife (SPJ) estimator \citep{Dhaene2015,chudik2018half} as a simple, effective, and general solution.
+It is easy to implement, using the formula: